 6. Hopkins 47235 Impulse Brake Control

 We get various safety features and simplified usage options along with this brake controller.
 It is very portable and flexible that makes its installation process all the simpler.
 It alarms you before any probable short-circuiting and similar undesirable events so that you can fix the situation intelligently.
-Its current price tag is 47.58 dollars which makes it well within the reach of most of the users.
+Its current price tag is just under 50 dollars which makes it well within the reach of most of the users.

 - Digital enabling makes it easier to determine the amount of braking required.